-Eggs (with their golden round orbs) have long been symbols of fertility and new life, and the lemon’s bright fresh, cleansing yellow, the colour of spring.
-Add to this the purifying and protective powers of rosemary and lavender, herbs both sacred to Brigid, and you’ve got some sweet treats I’m sure will please her tastebuds and help spread her sweet warmth over the wintry land.
+Eggs (with their golden round orbs) have long been symbols of fertility and new life, and the lemon’s bright, fresh yellow, the colour of spring.
+Add to this the purifying and protective powers of rosemary and lavender, herbs both sacred to the sun, and you’ve got some sweet treats I’m sure will please her taste buds and help spread her sweet warmth over the wintry land.

 And that’s why these Lemon Curd Tassies are the perfect offering.
 Buttery rich, lemony fresh, and suffused with the aromatic herbaceous notes of rosemary and lavender, they’re brimming with the magic of the sun.
 A perfect addition for any Imbolc celebration right?

 Plus Tassies are easy to make!
 Making the curd is a fairly simple procedure, and it begins with infusing your butter with your herbs on low heat for a few hours.
 Then you strain out the herbs and put butter aside.
 After that the most arduous part is grating the lemon rinds and squeezing of juice.
 This juice whisked together with sugar and eggs until light and frothy.
 And it makes a sunny pretty picture indeed!